blockfrost/blockfrost-js/README.md

 ### `BlockfrostServerError`

 `BlockfrostServerError` is an error returned directly by Blockfrost API.
-The error's properties are matching [the same format as defined by Blockfrost API](<(https://docs.blockfrost.io/#section/Errors)>).
+The error object's properties are matching [the same format as defined by Blockfrost API](<(https://docs.blockfrost.io/#section/Errors)>), with additional `url` field set to the URL the request was sent to.

 #### Example